Separation & Divorce Proceedings in German Law

 - Needs maintenance to assist with further training

-- They have being the primary carers of the children from the marriage,
+- They have been the primary carers of the children from the marriage,

 - Inability to work due to age,